luizfrsantana/FSWDCapstoneProject/README.md

 ## Additional Information

-- **DER Proposal**: The design and engineering requirements have been discussed and are reflected in the portal's development plan.
+- **ERD Proposal**: The design and engineering requirements have been discussed and are reflected in the portal's development plan.
 - **** Currently, I will need the tables: Equipment, Users, Interfaces, and Connections.
 The ERD below needs to be updated. ****

 <img src="https://github.com/luizfrsantana/FSWDCapstoneProject/blob/main/DER%20Capstone%20Project.png?raw=true" alt="DER">